Let’s Get Righteous August 30

 For thou, Lord, wilt bless the righteous; with favor wilt thou compass him as with a shield.

 Meditation has a dual meaning one is; thoughts, and two is; murmurings.
 I do this throughout the day, almost like a whisper I’ll speak to God under my breath.
-No one can hear what I’m saying (unless of course I’m actually deaf and don’t realize I’m shouting out loud?)
+No one can hear what I’m saying (unless, of course, I’m deaf and don’t realize I’m shouting out loud?)

-But I have confident trust that God hears what I’m saying and confident that He hears me.
-That’s truly being Blessed, by a compassionate God that cares about our little murmurings.
-There’s a qualifying aspect to this verse and that aspect is, being righteous.
+But I have confident trust that God hears what I’m saying and am sure that He hears me.
+That’s genuinely being Blessed by a compassionate God that cares about our little murmurings.
+There’s a qualifying aspect to this verse, and that aspect is, being righteous.

 And be found in him, not having mine own righteousness, which is of the law, but that which is through the faith of Christ, the righteousness which is of God by faith:

 Our righteousness comes through faith in Christ, but acts of faith in Christ produce righteousness, such as believing that God hears your prayers.